-The Coca-Cola Company seems to believe sustainability is a matter of sound business strategy in the next millennium.
-Which is why in August of 2008, The Coca-Cola Retailing Research Council (CCRRC) brought the worlds leading environmental experts together with the worlds 150 largest retailers – the purpose, “Responding to the Growing Concern for the Environment.”
+The Coca-Cola Company seems to believe sustainability is a matter of sound business strategy in next millennium.
+Which is why in August of 2008, The Coca-Cola Retailing Research Council (CCRRC) brought the most knowledgeable environmental experts in the world together with the 150 largest retailers in the world – the purpose, “Responding to the Growing Concern for the Environment.”